Federal Skilled Worker Program

 Adaptability for Canada is based on several factors.
 They are as follows:

-- Whether or not you or your partner have studied in Canada in the past.
+• If you or your partner have previously studied in Canada.

-- Whether or not you or your partner have worked in Canada in the past.
+• If you or your partner have previously worked in Canada.

 Age

-Once you have met the criteria and done everything to ensure you are as eligible as possible for your program, you can apply for permanent residence on the Express Entry web portal.
-From there, you follow the process as outlined above.
+Once you have met the criteria and done everything to ensure you are eligible for your program, you can apply for permanent residence on the Express Entry web portal.
+You follow the abovementioned process from there.

 FAQs

 Yes.
 Getting nominated by one of Canada's provinces will effectively guarantee your acceptance into your chosen Express Entry program.
-To learn more about provincial nominations and how to apply for yours, look at this page.
+Look at this page to learn more about provincial nominations and how to apply for yours.
+Learn more about Canada's Provincial Nominee Programs (PNPs).

-Are the FSWP and the Canada FSW program the same?
+Are the FSWP and the Canada FSW Programs the Same?